All About EU Citizenship

 Banking, Finance, and Property Ownership Without Barriers

 For many Americans, opening a bank account overseas can be a frustrating process due to IRS reporting rules.
 As an EU citizen, you’ll find the opposite — European banks welcome you as a client.
-This means easier access to personal and business banking, mortgages, and investment accounts in countries like Switzerland, Monaco, Germany, and the UK.
+This means easier access to personal and business banking, mortgages, and investment accounts in countries like Switzerland, Monaco and Germany.

 The same applies to real estate.
 EU citizens can purchase property anywhere in the EU without the red tape faced by foreign buyers.
 Want a city apartment in Paris?
 A holiday home in Greece?
 Or a long-term investment in Portugal?
 With an EU passport, it’s entirely your choice.